wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 WPILib Installation Guide
 =========================

-This guide is intended for Java and C++ teams.
-LabVIEW teams can skip to :doc:`labview-setup` and Python teams can skip to  :doc:`python-setup`.
+This guide is intended for Java, C++ and Python teams.
+LabVIEW teams can skip to :doc:`labview-setup`.
 Additionally, the below tutorial shows Windows 10, but the steps are identical for all operating systems.
 Notes differentiating operating systems will be shown.

 Prerequisites
 -------------